-Differentiate among various governmental and nongovernmental international organizations, and describe their purposes and functions.

-Examples: Major governmental international organizations include the North Atlantic Treaty Organization (NATO), the World Court, and the Organization of American States (OAS); The International Red Cross and the Catholic Relief Services are examples of nongovernmental organizations.
+Differentiate among various governmental and nongovernmental international organizations, and describe their purposes and functions. (e.g., major governmental international organizations such as the North Atlantic Treaty Organization (NATO), the World Court, and the Organization of American States (OAS); non-governmental entities such as the International Red Cross and the Catholic Relief Services).

 Explain and evaluate participation by the United States government in international organizations such as the United Nations.

-Use a variety of sources, including newspapers, magazines, and the internet to identify a significant world political, demographic, or environmental issue.
-Analyze ways that this issue may affect United States foreign policy in specific regions of the world, and evaluate, take, and defend a position, orally, in writing or through a multimedia presentation that addresses alternate perspectives on the issue.
+Use a variety of sources, including newspapers, magazines, and the Internet to identify a significant world political, demographic, or environmental issue.
+Analyze how this issue may affect United States foreign policy in specific regions of the world, and make and argument, orally, in writing, or in a multimedia presentation that addresses the issue and acknowledges and refutes competing perspectives.

 High School Elective